cse110-sp25-group8/cse110-sp25-group8/admin/team.md

 ###  Kiara Singh
 Hi, I'm a second year computer science student from Hong Kong.
 A fun fact about me is I lived on a ship when I was younger!
 [Here is a link](https://kiarasinghh.github.io/CSE110-Lab1/) to my personal GitHub page :)

+### Minahil Yasar
+Hi, I'm a senior CS student in ERC.
+A fun fact about me is I can hold my breath for over 2 minutes!
+[Here is link to my Github page](https://minahilyasar.github.io/cse110/)